Michel de Montaigne

 Montaigne rejects the theoretical or speculative way of philosophizing that prevailed under the Scholastics ever since the Middle Ages.
 According to him, science does not exist, but only a general belief in science.
 Petrarch had already criticized the Scholastics for worshiping Aristotle as their God.
 Siding with the humanists, Montaigne develops a sharp criticism of science “à la mode des Geométriens”, the mos geometricus deemed to be the most rigorous.
 It is merely ‘a practice and business of science’, he says, which is restricted to the University and essentially carried out between masters and their disciples.
 The main problem of this kind of science is that it makes us spend our time justifying as rational the beliefs we inherit, instead of calling into question their foundations; it makes us label fashionable opinions as truth, instead of gauging their strength.
 Whereas science should be a free inquiry, it consists only in gibberish discussions on how we should read Aristotle or Galen.
 Critical judgment is systematically silenced.
 Montaigne demands a thought process that would not be tied down by any doctrinaire principle, a thought process that would lead to free enquiry.

 Commentators now agree upon the fact that Montaigne largely transformed the type of scepticism he borrowed from Sextus.
 The two sides of the scale are never perfectly balanced, since reason always tips the scale in favor of the present at hand.
-This imbalance undermines the key mechanism of isosthenia (the equality of strength of the two opposing arguments).
-Since the suspension of judgment cannot be said to occur “casually”, as Sextus Empiricus would like it to, judgment must abstain from giving its assent.
-In fact, the sources of Montaigne's scepticism are much wider: his child readings of Ovid's Metamorphosis, the in utramque partem academic debate he practised at the Collège de Guyenne (a pro and contra discussion inherited from Aristotle and Cicero) and the humanist philosophy of action, shaped his mind early on.
+This imbalance undermines the key mechanism of isosthenia, the equality of strength of two opposing arguments.
+Since the suspension of judgment cannot occur “casually”, as Sextus Empiricus would like it to, judgment must abstain from giving its assent.
+In fact, the sources of Montaigne's scepticism are much wider: his child readings of Ovid's Metamorphosis, which gave him a deep awareness of change, the in utramque partem academic debate which he practised at the Collège de Guyenne (a pro and contra discussion inherited from Aristotle and Cicero), and the humanist philosophy of action, dealing with the uncertainty of human affairs, shaped his mind early on.
 Through them, he learned repeatedly that rational appearances are deceptive.
 In most of the chapters of the Essays, Montaigne now and then reverses his judgment: these sudden shifts of perspective are designed to escape adherence, and to tackle the matter from another point of view.
 The Essays mirror a discreet conduct of judgment, in keeping with the formula iudicio alternante, which we still find engraved today on the beams of the Périgord castle's library.
 The aim is not to ruin arguments by opposing them, as it is the case in the Pyrrhonian ‘antilogy’, but rather to counterbalance a single opinion by taking into account other opinions.
 In order to work, each scale of judgment has to be laden.
 If we take morals, for example, Montaigne refers to varied moral authorities, one of them being custom and the other reason.
 Against every form of dogmatism, Montaigne returns moral life to its original diversity and inherent uneasiness.
 Through philosophy, he seeks full accordance with the diversity of life: “As for me, I love life and cultivate it as God has been pleased to grant it to us”.

 Montaigne was hailed by Claude Lévi-Strauss as the progenitor of the human sciences, and the pioneer of cultural relativism.
 However, Montaigne has not been willing to indulge entirely in relativism.
 Judgment is at first sight unable to stop the relativistic discourse, but it is not left without remedy when facing the power of custom.
-Inner freedom of thought is the first counterweight we can make use of, for example when criticizing an existing law.
+Exercise of thought is the first counterweight we can make use of, for example when criticizing an existing law.
 Customs are not almighty, since their authority can be reflected upon, evaluated or challenged by individual judgment.
 The comparative method can also be applied to the freeing of judgment: although lacking a universal standard, we can nevertheless stand back from particular customs, by the mere fact of comparing them.
-Montaigne thus denounces the fanaticism and the cruelty displayed by Christians against one another during the civil wars in France which he compares to cannibalism: “I think there is more barbarity in eating a man alive than in eating him dead, and in tearing by tortures and the rack a body still full of feeling….”
+Montaigne thus compares heating or circulating means between people.
+In a more tragical way, he denounces the fanaticism and the cruelty displayed by Christians against one another, during the civil wars in France, through a comparison with cannibalism: “I think there is more barbarity in eating a man alive than in eating him dead, and in tearing by tortures and the rack a body still full of feeling (…).”
 The meaning of the word ‘barbarity’ is not merely relative to a culture or a point of view, since there are degrees of barbarity.
-Passing a judgment on cannibals, Montaigne also says: “So we may well call these people barbarians, in respect to the rules of reason, but not in respect to ourselves, who surpass them in every kind of barbarity….”
+Passing a judgment on cannibals, Montaigne also says: “So we may well call these people barbarians, in respect to the rules of reason, but not in respect to ourselves, who surpass them in every kind of barbarity (…).”
 Judgment is still endowed with the possibility of postulating universal standards, such as “reason” or “nature”, which help when evaluating actions and behaviors.
 Although Montaigne maintains in the ‘Apologie’ that true reason and true justice are only known by God, he asserts in other chapters that these standards are somehow accessible to man, since they allow judgment to consider customs as particular and contingent rules.
 In order to criticize the changeable and the relative, we must suppose that our judgment is still able to “bring things back to truth and reason”.
 Man is everywhere enslaved by custom, but this does not mean that we should accept the numbing of our mind.
 Montaigne elaborates a pedagogy, which rests on the practice of judgment itself.
 The task of the pupil is not to repeat what the master said, but, on a given subject of problem, to confront his judgment with the master's one.
 Moreover, relativistic readings of the Essays are forced to ignore certain passages that carry a more rationalistic tone.
 “The violent detriment inflicted by custom” (I,23) is certainly not a praise of custom, but an invitation to escape it.
 In the same way that Circe's potion has changed men into pigs, custom turns their intelligence into stupidity.
-In the toughest cases, Montaigne's critical use of judgment aims at giving ‘a good whiplash to the ordinary stupidity of judgment.’
+In the toughest cases, Montaigne's critical use of judgment aims at giving “a good whiplash to the ordinary stupidity of judgment.”
 In many other places, Montaigne boasts of himself being able to resist vulgar opinion.
 Independence of thinking, alongside with clear-mindedness and good faith, are the first virtues a young gentleman should acquire.

 If being a philosopher means being insensitive to human frailties and to the evils or to the pleasures which befall us, then Montaigne is not a philosopher.
 If it means using a “jargon”, and being able to enter the world of scholars, then Montaigne is not one either.
 Yet, if being a philosopher is being able to judge properly in any circumstances of life, then the Essays are the exemplary testimony of an author who wanted to be a philosopher for good.
 Montaigne is putting his judgment to trial on whatever subject, in order not only to get to know its value, but also to form and strengthen it.